 - 13. The Scottish Government published the second edition of The Blueprint for Good Governance in NHS Scotland on 23 December 2022 (through DL (2022) 38).
 The Blueprint sets out what good governance is and how it operates in the NHS in Scotland; including the respective roles of Boards, Board members, the Executive Leadership Team, and the Scottish Government.
-Rather than repeat the contents, Boards should refer to the Blueprint, as required and where highlighted. - 14.
+Rather than repeat the content, Boards should refer to the Blueprint, as required and where highlighted. - 14.
 The Blueprint highlights the need for NHS Boards to adopt both active and collaborative approaches to governance.
-Ownership of the Blueprint for Good Governance rests with the Scottish Government, and accountability for reviewing and refreshing the healthcare model sits with the Director of Health and Social Care Finance, Digital and Governance. - 15.
-To ensure that good governance is being delivered across NHS Scotland in a consistent manner, the Directorate for Health and Social Care Finance, Digital and Governance works with NHS Boards to achieve continuous improvement in their governance arrangements.
-This includes commissioning and approving the national induction and other training and development material on governance in healthcare that is delivered by NHS Education for Scotland and other training providers.
+Ownership of the Blueprint for Good Governance rests with the Scottish Government, and accountability for

-16. The Scottish Government also supports this continuous improvement approach by providing advice and guidance to NHS Boards on specific governance issues.
-The Scottish Government Board Governance website contains valuable information to support Board Members in delivering their roles and responsibilities.
+- reviewing and refreshing the healthcare model sits with the NHS Scotland Chief Operating Officer. - 15.
+To ensure that good governance is being delivered across NHS Scotland in a consistent manner, the Directorate for Chief Operating Officer, NHS Scotland works with NHS Boards to achieve continuous improvement in their governance arrangements.
+This includes commissioning and approving national induction and training & development material on governance in healthcare, which NHS Education for Scotland and other providers deliver. - 16.
+The Scottish Government also supports this continuous improvement approach by providing advice and guidance to NHS Boards on specific governance issues.
+The NHS Scotland Health Board Governance Website contains valuable information to support Board Members in delivering their roles and responsibilities.